DataToKnowledge/wheretolive-feed/README.md

 ```

 **2. Start a Worker**
-We can run more worker on differnt machines.
+We can run more worker on different machines.

 ```bash
 $ docker run --rm -it --name worker1 \